-In the 4th quarter of 2014, Foundation Beyond Belief will engage in an experiment.
-Instead of our usual five beneficiaries, FBB will combine our member donations into one high-impact capacity-building grant—the Compassionate Impact Grant.
-Our first CIG beneficiary is the Dudley Street Neighborhood Initiative (DSNI).
+In the 4th quarter of 2014, Foundation Beyond Belief engaged in an experiment.
+Instead of our usual five beneficiaries, FBB combined our member donations into one high-impact capacity-building grant—the Compassionate Impact Grant.
+Our first CIG beneficiary was the Dudley Street Neighborhood Initiative (DSNI).

 DSNI is an innovative organization focused on raising the quality of life and lifting families out of poverty in a single area of South Boston.
 They started 30 years ago as a grassroots collaborative and eventually built an evidence-based urban renewal model so effective that it has drawn federal programmatic support, is studied in urban planning graduate programs, and serves as a model for similar projects around the U.S.